-Another key priority area in the criminal justice system is support for indigent defense.
-BJA continues to encourage states and SAAs to use JAG funds to support the vital needs of the indigent defense community.
+Another key priority area is support for indigent defense.
+BJA continues to encourage states and units of local government to use JAG funds to support the vital needs of the indigent defense community.
 Attorney General Holder has consistently stressed that the crisis in indigent defense reform is a serious concern which must be addressed if true justice is to be achieved in our nation.
 In 2002, the American Bar Association (ABA) published Ten Principles of a Public Defense Delivery System which represent fundamental building blocks for implementing quality legal representation for indigent defendants.
-(See ABA Ten Principles.)
+(See ABA's Ten Principles of a Public Defense Delivery System.)